 Michael Ozegowski – Intellectual Property & Patent Lead Spammer

-This lead came from email@example.com, but the email was labeled with Michael’s name.
+This lead spam for Michael Ozegowski came from firstname.lastname@example.org, but the email was labeled with Michael’s name.
 Eircom.net is a redirect and it’s a mismatched name/email address.
 This spoof name has hit many attorneys I work with and is almost always the same format, unfortunately Michael Ozegowski appears to be a legitimate person – just not someone looking for an IP lawyer.

 Kikuo Kindo – Kondo Electronic Industry, Litigation Spammer

-This lead came to a contact form from my website, a website that discusses legal marketing, asking about my retainer fees for a litigation matter.
+This lead spam for Kikuo Kindo came to a contact form from my website, a website that discusses legal marketing, asking about my retainer fees for a litigation matter.
 If a person was legitimately looking for an attorney why would they contact me about my legal fees.
-Also, the email associated with the spammer is a gmail address firstname.lastname@example.org – seems legit.
+Also, the email associated with the spammer is a gmail address email@example.com – seems legit.

 Submit a Name

 It’s important that we try to be right in making a list like this, so it has to be blatantly obvious (like above) that this is a lead scammer.
 Also, we would not want you to share any Emails from a potential client unless you were 100% sure it was a scammer.
-So if you’d like to anonymously submit a name and photo you can Email us at doug[at]everestlegalmarketing.com.
+If you have further questions about SEO for lawyers please be sure to contact us today!
+If you’d like to anonymously submit a name and photo you can Email us at doug[at]everestlegalmarketing.com.